How To Breathe Life Into Your

 What does your goal look like?

-Who is the best speaker you've ever seen?
+the best speaker you've ever seen?
 Think about that.
-Have a person in
+Have a person in mind.

 -